Kwakuopokuware401/Estimating_Crop_Evapotranspiration_Uncertainty_with_HRMET_in_Python/README.md

 The core model is implemented in Python based on a translation from the original MATLAB code.

 ## Running the model
-The entry point is the Jupyter notebook HRMET_gridded.ipynb.
+The entry point is hrmet.py by setting-up input variables.
 It allows running the model and visualizing outputs.

 The key steps are: